metis-data/node-express-postgresql-sequelize/README.md

 METIS_API_KEY=YOUR_API_KEY
 ```

 Replace this key accordingly if you want to use Metis.
-This is otpional, the application will work without the key as well.
+This is optional, the application will work without the key as well.

 # Run the application using Docker